Didot family

+The family's contributions to the industry continued with Pierre-François Didot, who established a paper factory and made advances in type-founding.
+The third generation included Pierre Didot and Firmin Didot; Pierre focused on producing sophisticated, collectible books with contributions from contemporary artists, while Firmin pioneered stereotypography and was recognized for his work in type design, contributing to the "Modern" classification of typefaces.

+Subsequent generations of the family furthered their legacy.
+Jules Didot expanded the printing business to Brussels, founding the Royal Printing House, and Ambroise-Firmin Didot took over the family business with his brother, publishing significant works like a new edition of the "Thesaurus Graecae Linguae."
+The Didots were involved in papermaking and the invention of machinery to improve the printing process.

 First generation

 François Didot

 François Didot (son of Denis Didot) was a merchant who was born in Paris in 1689 and died in 1757.
 In 1713 he opened a bookstore called "À la Bible d'or" (which could be translated "The Golden Bible") on the Quai des Grands-Augustins.
 The celebrated Abbé de Bernis served for a time there as a clerk after leaving the seminary.
 François Didot was a learned man, and held by his colleagues in such great esteem that he was elected to the dignity of Syndic of the Booksellers' Corporation in 1735.
 He received his printer's charter from the king in 1754.
 Among the books he published should be mentioned the Histoire des voyages ("Story of Voyages/Travels") (20 vols., quarto), the first seventeen volumes of which are attributed to the Abbé Prévost.
 It was remarkable for its typographical perfection, and was adorned with many engravings and maps.